mreineck/ducc/README.md

 simultaneously.
 The latest patch levels of a given DUCC version will always be available at the HEAD of the git branch with the respective name.
-In other words, if you need the latest incarnation of DUCC 0.1, this will be in branch "ducc_0_1" of the git repository, and it will be installed as the package "ducc_0_1".
+In other words, if you need the latest incarnation of DUCC 0.1, this will be on branch "ducc_0_1" of the git repository, and it will be installed as the package "ducc_0_1".
 Later versions (like ducc_0_2 or ducc_1_0) will be maintained on new branches and will be installed as "ducc_0_2" and "ducc_1_0", so that there will be no